 Contributions, issues, and feature requests are welcome!
 Please feel free to open an issue or submit a pull request.

-> A Note on System UI Integration: To ensure a clean and predictable experience, NetSpeedTray is designed to integrate seamlessly with core Windows UI.
-Due to how Windows layers its system menus, elements like the Start Menu and Action Center will always appear on top.
+> A Note on System UI Integration: NetSpeedTray is designed to integrate seamlessly with core Windows UI.
+Elements like the Start Menu and Action Center will always appear on top.
+The widget gracefully hides when these menus are active and reappears instantly when they close.
+This is intentional — it ensures the widget feels like a polished, non-intrusive part of the operating system.